 3D printing technology allows printing one- and two-story buildings with dimensions up to 20 x 8 x 14 meters.
 The mixture we created has all the necessary properties for printing such objects, while it is produced from local raw materials: sand, cement and waste from Siberian enterprises.

-Scientists at TSUAB have developed a mixture for printing houses using marble chips - a by-product of crushing rocks, as well as ash formed at thermal power plants during coal combustion.
+Scientists from TSUAB have developed a mixture for printing houses using marble chips - a by-product of crushing rocks, as well as ash formed at thermal power plants when burning coal.
 This new construction solution has already been launched into industrial production by the university's industrial partners.

 Marble chips and ash make up 10 mass percent of the printing mixture and provide rigidity and strength to the resulting structure, Sorokina explained.
 According to these parameters, houses printed with the new building mixture are not inferior to those built from traditional materials, while they surpass them in environmental friendliness.